Best self-guided walking tour of Georgetown, D.C.

 5. Cady’s Alley

 If you were walking on M Street, you would probably walk right by the nondescript entrance to Cady’s Alley.
 Don’t!
 It’s a charming cobblestone street anchoring some lovely upscale shops.
 Enter where the sign says, “Cady’s Alley” and walk down the outdoor stairs to the plaza.
-Ahead of you, you will see pretty Kafé Leopold.
+Ahead of you, you will see charming Kafé Leopold.
 Walk through the café’s outdoor sitting area and turn right onto Cady’s Alley.
-You will discover a charming, historic, peaceful oasis just one block away from frenetic, heavily trafficked, boutique-lined M Street.
+You will discover a peaceful oasis just one block away from frenetic, heavily trafficked, boutique-lined M Street.

 Walk to the end of Cady’s Alley.
 On your left, you will see a tiny little sitting area with three blue Adirondack chairs overlooking the towpath.
-Turn right onto 34th St. and walk one short block to M St. On the corner of 34th and M St. you will find the Forrest-Marbury House
+Turn right onto 34th St. and walk one short block to M St. On the corner of 34th and M St. you will find the Forrest-Marbury House.

 6. Forrest-Marbury House (3350 M St NW)